 However, the end results of this can be mixed depending on the handset and the type of hearing aid which is being used.
 Therefore, it’s certainly worth trying to find the combination that works best for you and provides the optimum sound quality.

 A common challenge is the whistling or buzzing noise that occurs when a phone is held too close to a hearing aid, which is often due to a lesser quality Telecoil or microphone in the device.
-Hence, it’s important to review the phone’s compatibility to a hearing aid, which is based on “M” and “T” ratings.
+Hence, it’s important to review the phone’s compatibility with a hearing aid, which is based on “M” and “T” ratings.

 “The M, T ratings are ranked from 1 (poor), through 3 (good) to 4 (excellent).
 An ‘M1, T1’ or ‘M2, T2’ rating means that the phone produces a lot of interference, and possibly has a weak loop signal too, while an ‘M4, T4’ rating means the phone is excellent on both microphone and loop settings and has the best chance of being interference free.”

-Therefore, it’s advisable to check the ratings before selecting a new phone to ensure you have the optimum sound quality.
 However, whichever phone and hearing aid combination you have, it‘s recommended that you hold the phone one or two inches away from your hearing aid to reduce feedback and interference.

 With continual advances in messaging communications, there are more options than ever to use your phone to send texts, emails and photo messages, along with gifs, memes and emojis.
 So you can have long conversations with friends and family without having to rely on your ears at all.

-Of course another benefit of, WhatsApp, along with apps like Skype, is the opportunity to make video calls.
+Of course, another benefit of WhatsApp, along with apps like Skype, is the opportunity to make video calls.
 Many people with a hearing loss are, to a greater or lesser degree, dependent on sign language or lipreading to communicate.

-Now more than ever, there are more alternatives to having to make a phone call to communicate with people, which is a significant advantage for people with a hearing loss.
+Now more than ever, there are more alternatives to having to make a phone call to communicate with people, which is a significant advantage for people with hearing loss.

 Tips for using your phone if you’ve got a hearing loss